-COMPLIANCE WITH THE MODEL CODE FOR SECURITIES TRANSACTIONS BY DIRECTORS
+COMPLIANCE WITH THE MODEL CODE FOR SECURITIES TRANSACTIONS

 The Company has adopted the Model Code set forth in Appendix 10 to the Listing Rules as a code of conduct of the Company for Directors' securities transactions.
-Mr. Fu Zhengjun was in breach of Rule A.3 and B.8 of the Model Code in August 2020 for one transaction involving 1,000,000 shares of the Company due to an inadvertent mistake involving miscommunication with his trustee.
-Except for this one instance, the Directors have confirmed that they have complied with the required standard set out in the Model Code during the Reporting Period.
+Having made specific enquiry of all Directors, the Directors have confirmed that they have complied with the required standard set out in the Model Code during the Reporting Period.